zirakkk/HyperRoPE-SST/README.md

-## **Spatial-Spectral Transformer with Mixed Learnable Frequency 2D Rotary Position Embedding for Hyperspectral Image Classification**r
+## **Spatial-Spectral Transformer with Mixed Learnable Frequency 2D Rotary Position Embedding for Hyperspectral Image Classification**

 **This project implements a novel approach for hyper**spectral image (HSI) classification using the HyperRoPE-SST model.**